 - Smart Toys for Smart Doodles

 Measuring a Labradoodle’s Intelligence

 The current study and research on dog intelligence has been primarily done by pHD and canine psychologist, Stanley Coren.
 During his trials, he was able to evaluate and rank at least 138 dog breeds from North America.

 Unfortunately, the Labradoodle did not make the list as they never participated in Coren’s intelligence trials.
 However, both parent breeds (the Labrador Retriever and Poodle) did.

 Coren had the help of 199 obedience trial judges from North America.
 Based on Coren’s dog intelligence criteria, they helped him evaluate and rank individual dog breeds.
 His criteria was the following:

 - The number of repetitions necessary for a dog breed to learn a new command.
 Fewer repetitions meant a more intelligent dog breed.

 - The success rate in which a dog will obey a known command on the first attempt.
 A higher success rate meant a more obedient and intelligent dog.

-Not all dog breeds made Coren’s smartest dogs list.
-Only breeds that received at least 100 evaluations were qualified.
-Similarly, only purebreds participated in the trials.
+As previously mentioned, not all dog breeds made Coren’s smartest dogs list.
+Only breeds that received at least 100 evaluations qualified to be on the final smartest list.
+In addition, only purebreds participated in the trials.

-Though Labradoodles aren’t purebred dogs, we can make an educated guess on their intelligence based on the Labrador Retriever and Poodle.
+Though Labradoodles aren’t purebred dogs, thus never participated, we can make an educated guess on their intelligence based on the performance of the Labrador Retriever and Poodle.